-GOAL: Effectively and efficiently follow a panel of patients in a continuity of care setting.
-The PL2 resident should see a minimum of 4 patients per session and develop a continuity panel of at least 125 patients by the end of the PL2 year.
+GOAL: Effectively and efficiently follow a panel of patients in continuity.
+The resident at the PL3 level should see at least 5 patients per session and have developed a panel of at least 150 continuity patients.

 GOAL: Pediatric Competencies in Brief (Continuity Clinic/Outpatient): Demonstrate high standards of professional competence while working with patients in the continuity and outpatient setting.